|Color||Bed bugs are reddish-brown in color. When they haven’t fed, they are more of a brown color. After feeding, they are redder in color.|

 You may be able to spot bed bug eggs or eggshells, which are typically pale yellow in color.

-Perhaps the most obvious sign of an infestation are bed bug bites, which appear in zigzag lines on parts of the body that are exposed during the nighttime.
+Perhaps the most obvious sign of an infestation is bed bug bites, which appear in zigzag lines on parts of the body that are exposed during the nighttime.

 Bed bug excrement will look like tiny dark spots no bigger than the size of a period.